BlackWasp

 */

-Instead of using an array of Boolean values to initialise a BitArray, an existing BitArray can be used for source data.
-This effectively creates a copy of the collection.
+Instead of using an array of Boolean values to initialise a BitArray, an existing BitArray can be used for source data to create a copy.

 bool[] bits = new bool[] { true, false, false, true };